NicholasJRodriguez/Nicholas-Rodriguez-Showcase/docs/index.md

 # Nicholas Rodriguez — Showcase

-Welcome to my technical and analytical project showcase.
+Welcome to my project showcase.

 [Projects](projects.md) | [About](about.md)